 Respondents were also asked about how satisfied they are with the healthcare they usually use.
 These results are presented in Figure 3.5.2 for those using private healthcare, and in Figure 3.5.3 for those using public healthcare.
 Satisfaction with private healthcare facilities is much greater than satisfaction with public healthcare facilities.
 Across Gauteng, 94% of private health care users are satisfied, while 55% of public healthcare users are satisfied.
-Satisfaction with public healthcare services is highest in Midvaal, where 65% of respondents using public healthcare services are satisfied, followed by Rand West (64%).
+Satisfaction with public healthcare services are satisfied, followed by Rand West (64%).
 In both Tswhane and Lesedi, 61% of public healthcare users are satisfied.
 The municipalities with the lowest levels of satisfaction with public healthcare are the City of Ekurhuleni and Emfuleni, with 50% and 51% respectively.

-$^1$ 'Other' consists of traditional healers, spiritual healers, and other non-specified healthcare services.
+&lt;sup>1 'Other' consists of traditional healers, spiritual healers, and other non-specified healthcare services.
 In most instances, these categories come to less than 1% of healthcare users, so are aggregated here.